MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

     df[:3]
     ```

 1. Run the following cells to prepare the training and prediction dataframes.
+Note that we will run the actual predictions on new data by the Eventhouse in [part 10- Predict-anomalies-in-the-kql-queryset](#part-10--predict-anomalies-in-the-kql-queryset).
+In this notebook we just test predictions on historical date to verify the model was trained and saved correctly.

     ```python
     features_cols = ['AAPL', 'AMZN', 'GOOG', 'MSFT', 'SPY']